-- READ AND UNDERSTAND the Safety section at the front of this manual. - Sensor will be damaged if it is encased in frozen liquid. - Although the CS451/CS456 is rugged, it is also a highly precise scientific instrument and should be handled as such.
+- READ AND UNDERSTAND the Safety section at the back of this manual. - Sensor will be damaged if it is encased in frozen liquid. - Although the CS451/CS456 is rugged, it is also a highly precise scientific instrument and should be handled as such.
 There are no user-serviceable parts and any attempt to disassemble the device will void the warranty. - Dropping the instrument or allowing it to "free fall" down a well may damage the transducer. - Never suspend the CS451/CS456 from the connections at the top end of the cable.
-Sharp bends or excessive pinching of the cable can cause damage and may pinch off the vent tube causing measurement errors. - Confirm the compatibility of the sensor and cable to non-water environments before installation. - The CS456, instead of the CS451, should be used in harsh water applications, including salt water.
+Sharp bends or excessive pinching of the cable can cause damage and may pinch off the vent tube causing measurement errors. - Danger: Do not use pliers when installing the sensor to a pressurized pipe.
+Pliers can damage the case, compromising the seal, resulting in a possible explosion. - The desiccant tube must always be attached to the CS451/CS456, and the desiccant tube must be housed in an environmental enclosure. - Confirm the compatibility of the sensor and cable to non-water environments before installation. - The CS456, instead of the CS451, should be used in harsh water applications, including salt water.

-3. Initial Inspection
+3. Initial inspection